vuori/weasel-pageant/README.md

 3. Restart your shell or type (when using bash) `. ~/.bashrc`.
 Typing `ssh-add -l` should now list the keys you have registered in Pageant.

+### Note regarding the `-a` flag

+A previous version of this manual suggested using the `-a` flag to set a fixed socket path which could be reused by all open WSL consoles.
+Due to the limitations of WSL-Win32 interop, this would cause problems including hanging SSH agent connections and hanging `conhost` processes in some use cases.

+Therefore, unless you have a specific need for it, *the `-a` flag should be removed from your `weasel-pageant` startup command*.
+A `weasel-pageant` instance will then be started for each WSL console you open, but will be reused by any sub-shells of that window (assuming `-r` was given).

 ## Options